NetScout Systems: Acquisitions

 NetScout Systems acquired Network General in 2007.
 Network General developed the original network packet sniffer (The Sniffer) in 1986; it merged with McAfee Associates in 1997 to form Network Associates.
 In mid-2004, Network Associates sold off the Sniffer Technologies business to Silver Lake Partners and Texas Pacific Group for $275 million in cash to form Network General.
-In early 2006, Network General acquired Fidelia Technology, adding the NetVigil Business Service Monitoring technology to their network and application performance analysis tools.
+In early 2006, Network General acquired Fidelia Technology, adding the NetVigil Business Service Monitoring technology to its network and application performance analysis tools.
 In September 2007, Network General agreed to be acquired by NetScout Systems for $205 million.